IT Infrastructure refers to all the related equipment that is used to support the information technology needs and services of an organization.

 - Check the network connections from each server to the switch.

-- You don’t want to overload and place to much demand on each electrical supply run.
+- You don’t want to overload and place too much demand on each electrical supply run.

-Knowing this information before deployment can increase efficiency of both lab space but also in location of rack installations.
+Knowing this information before deployment can increase the efficiency of both lab space but also in the location of rack installations.

 This is a very useful tool to use.
 Find it here: Lenovo Capacity Planner